 Noodler’s is releasing its latest evolution in flex pen design, the Konrad.
 This is a pen model that is currently offered in a refillable rollerball version, and was prototyped in a brush pen as well.
 But now, it is to be offered for the first time in a flex pen version.

 I’ve been getting a lot of questions about what the new Konrad is like, and specifically how it compares to the other two Noodler’s flex pens.
-The Konrad is a medium-size pen, in between the Noodler’s Nib Creaper flex and Ahab flex.
+The Konrad is a medium-size pen, in between the Noodler’s Nib Creaper and Ahab.
 I think it’s a wonderful compromise between the two pen sizes.
 It is a screw-type piston-fill just like the Nib Creaper flex pen, but with a larger ink capacity, closer to the Ahab (non-eyedropper converted, of course).

 Noodler’s Flex Pens capped, top to bottom: Nib Creaper, Konrad, Ahab